Punk rock subgenres: Latin punk

 Latin Punk is a subgenre of punk rock influenced by Latin American Rock en Español, Latino punk, Ska, and regional musical genres such as Bossa Nova, Samba, Cumbia and Boleros, among others.
 Although originally a subgenre born in the Latin Americas and Spain, the Latin Punk subgenre has grown internationally, providing Latin rock musicians abroad a connection to their roots.

-Melodic punk
+Metalcore

-Melodic punk is a type of punk that is melodic and up-beat.
+Metalcore is a broadly defined music genre combining elements of heavy metal and hardcore punk, originating in the 1990s United States and becoming popular in the 2000s.
+Metalcore typically has aggressive verses and melodic choruses, combined with slow, intense passages called breakdowns.
+Other defining traits are low-tuned, percussive guitar riffs, double bass drumming, and highly polished production.
+Vocalists typically switch between clean vocals (melodic, emotional singing) and harsh vocals (including shouting and screaming).
+Lyrics are often personal, introspective and emotive.
+It is debated whether metalcore is a subgenre of metal and hardcore, or a genre of its own.
+Many metalheads do not regard metalcore as a heavy metal subgenre.

 Pop-punk

 Pop-punk (also known as punk-pop and other names) is a fusion genre that combines elements of punk rock with pop music and/or power pop, to varying degrees.
 It is not clear when the term pop-punk was first used, but pop-influenced punk rock had been around since the mid- to late-1970s.

 Psychobilly

 Psychobilly has its roots primarily in two genres: American rockabilly of the 1950s and the punk rock of the late 1970s and early 1980s.
 First mentioned as a term in the Johnny Cash song "One Piece at a Time", psychobilly mixes the rhythm and melody of rockabilly with the aggression and energy of punk music.
 The lyrics are often about horror films, stories about psychopaths, monsters and science fiction.
 The Cramps and the Meteors are regarded as pioneers and founders of this fusion genre, which is played classically with (hollowbody) guitar, double bass (with slap technique) and drums.